mruwnik/chicken-master/frontend/README.md

 ## Stylesheets

+Run `clojure -A:garden -m chicken-master.css compile` to generate the css files once.
-Run `clojure -A:garden -m chicken-master.css` to generate the css files.
+Run `clojure -A:garden -m chicken-master.css watch` to generate the css files on any change.

 ## Testing